Princy-5/VSDSquadron-Mini-Internship/README.md

 `
 This will prompt you to enter the number of hours, calculate the total cost, and print the parking ticket.

-# Explanation of the Code

-     The provided RISC-V program is a simple implementation of an Automated Parking Ticket Vending Machine.
-Written in C, the program simulates the process of issuing parking tickets.It prompts the user to input the number of hours they intend to park, calculates the total cost based on a predefined hourly rate (set at $5 per hour), and then prints a ticket displaying the hours parked and the total cost.

 **Behavior: Manages the flow of the program and user interactions**

 ```